RedTopper/Micro-Mouse/README.md

 final report, poster, and anything else documentation wise.

 ### resource/gui
-Past User interface files
+Past User Interface Files

-This directory conains a prototype GUI written in Python.
-It is no longer used in favor of a web based UI, but it is kept here for archival purposes.
+This directory contains a prototype GUI written in Python.
+We no longer use it in favor of a web-based UI, but we will keep it here for archival purposes.

 ### resource/pcb
 Current, Past, and Future PCB Designs

-These are the Eagle files used to manufature the PCB of the robot.
+These are the Eagle files used to manufacture the PCB of the robot.